VonHeikemen/lsp-zero.nvim/doc/md/api-reference.md

 ### `.on_attach({callback})`

-Executes the `{callback}` function every time a server is attached to a buffer.
+Executes the `{callback}` function every time a language server is attached to a buffer.

 This is where you can declare your own keymaps and commands.